Date: 24 July 2017

 There is a case for better coordination of care home research, building on the good work of ENRICH and other networks.
 We need to focus on the topics that matter to staff and residents, to build capacity for co-designed research amongst care-homes, and to improve collaboration and communication.
 We also need to find better ways to share what we know to advance best care.

-At the launch of Advancing Care, a new NIHR themed review of research with care homes researchers, clinical staff and care home providers debated the future of care home research.
+At the launch of Advancing Care, clinical staff and care home providers debated the future of care home research.

 Working on behalf of the NIHR Dissemination Centre.